Proposal of a quantum version of active particles via a nonunitary quantum walk: Quantum active particle in one dimension

-We observe that our quantum active particle moves around in wider region with larger values of $g$.
-This is similar result with the previous research~\cite{Schweitzer98} in a classical system; see also Fig.~\ref{qabp_29_kugui_ani_40}.
-Meanwhile, we observe in Fig.~\ref{qabp_29_kugui_orbit}(a) that the movement of our quantum active particle almost converges to a limit cycle for $g=0$, not falling into the origin.
-This is a quantum feature: our quantum active particle stays on the constant energy surface.
+We also conducted numerical simulations in two dimensions, making the discrete-time quantum walk in two dimensions in Ref.~\cite{Yamagishi23} nonunitary.
+We again observe that our quantum active particle moves around in a wider region with larger values of $g$.
+This is a result similar to that of the previous study~\cite{Schweitzer98} of a classical system.
+Moreover, we observe that the movement of our quantum active particle almost converges to a limit cycle for $g=0$, and the particle does not fall into the origin.
+This is a quantum feature: our quantum active particle stays on a constant energy surface without energy take-up.
+As another quantum feature, we again observe resonant two-state oscillation between the ground and excited states in standard deviations of $x$ and $y$.
+See Supplementary Materials S-V for more details of the model and numerical results in two dimensions.